-The Executive Director of HSRUK has responsibility for data protection, and can be contacted by:
+The Director of HSR UK has responsibility for data protection, and can be contacted by:

 2. The personal data we are collecting

 This privacy notice applies to information we collect about: